top of page

 Bare Shelves, Wire Flooring:

-Bare shelves do nothing for urine or ammonia and poos will get stepped on and smeared.
-They need to be wiped down twice a day.
-Small shelves used as perches or stepping blocks are fine but need to be soaked and deep cleaned every 1-3 weeks.
-Wire flooring is dangerous for rats' feet and should be covered.
+Bare shelves and ramps do nothing for urine or ammonia and poos will get stepped on and smeared.
+They need to be wiped down twice a day but I recommend removing them entirely and replacing with more enriching climbing options.
+Small shelves like lava ledges or chinchilla ledges used as perches or stepping blocks are fine but need to be soaked and deep cleaned every 1-3 weeks.
+Wire flooring and ramps are dangerous for rats' feet and should always be covered.

 Considerations

-Along with choosing proper bedding types, it's also essential to ensure there is proper air flow and add an air purifier to your room if needed.
-Buying food that reduces the ammonia in urine such as the brand Mazuri, litter training your rats, or adding equine stall refreshers are all tips to reduce odors and health complications from rat waste.
+Along with choosing proper bedding types, it's also essential to ensure there is proper ventilation such as a wite cage instead of an aquarium, and add an air purifier to your room if needed.
+Buying food that reduces the ammonia in urine such as the brand Mazuri or Oxbow Essentials, litter training your rats, and maintaining a regular cleaning schedule are all tips to reduce odors and health complications from rat waste.

 Comments